Trynax/evmstart-injective/README.md

 **Built with ❤️ for the Injective EVM ecosystem**

-Start building the future of DeFi → `npx evmstart-injective my-dapp`
+Start building the future of finance → `npx evmstart-injective my-dapp`